rice-apps/BeakSpeak/Docs/PROJECT.md

 #### Security protocols
 Periodically, the salt and secret will need to be changed for security purposes.
-When that happens, current users may experience difficulties because the new salt will create a different hashed username from what is in the database.
+After updating both in the config, you will have to iterate over each user in the database, decrypt the netid, apply the salt, and update the hashed username.
 To streamline the transition, it is recommended to force users to re-login.
-After they have logged in, check if the user exists; if yes, check if their current hashed username is the old one according to the old salt.
-If also yes, then update the username to consist of the new salt.
+We have implemented in the main screen a periodic check to verify the user token.
+If the token is invalid, then the app will force a re-login.

 The values for the salts and secrets, including the new and old, must never be made public.
 THIS INCLUDES COMMITTING TO GITHUB.
 The secrecy entails only sharing the salt